wacl-york/quant-tools/README.md

 ## R implementation

 There is also an R version of `load_data`, found in `load_data.R`, with example usage shown in `example.R`.

-# Reading data from the database

-The database uses SQLite, which means that you need to download it as a file onto your local computer from Google Drive (it is 6GB in size).
-No new Python dependencies are required.

-To access the data using Python, see the example code in `example_db.py` for pointers.

 # Setting up the database